OP-TEE/optee_website/faq/README.md

 look for Trusted Applications.

 ### What is a Psuedo TA and how do I write one?
-A Psuedo TA is a Trusted Application that runs in TEE kernel / core context.
+A Psuedo TA is OP-TEE firmware service offered through the generic API used to invoke Trusted Applications.
+Pseudo TA interface and services all runs in TEE kernel / core context.
 I.e., it will have access to the same functions, memory and hardware etc as the TEE core itself.
 If we're talking ARMv8-A it is running in S-EL1.